-Explaining Causation Through The Temporal Chain
+Explaining Causation Through Time or Opportunity Chain

 In an opportunity chain there may be one or more prior events that make later events possible.
-For instance if a contractor fails to place barricades around a work site and as a result of that a driver who is suffering from an epileptic seizure crashes into the work area then what is the cause of the resulting damage?
-In that type of instance, people are probably going to look at the event that is closest in time to the injury as being the most likely cause.
+For instance,, if a builder fails to protect a work site and a driver blacks out and crashes into the work area then what is the cause of the resulting damage?
+In that type of instance, people look at the event that is closest in time to the injury as being the most likely cause.
 In this case it would be the black out.
 But did the failure to protect the jobsite also cause the injury to workers on the jobsite?
 Probably it did.
 Call, or contact us for a free consult.

-Explaining Causation Based On Foreseeability
+Explaining Causation Based On What Can Be Foreseen

 Explaining Causation Based on Sufficient Cause

-More Than One Proximate Cause
+More Than One Cause